DIBYARANJANDASH/Machine-Learning-Assignments/README.md

 ## CNN Model:
 To build a __CNN Model__ using images of dogs and cats and predict if the image is of a Dog or Cat

+## Breast Cancer Prediction:
+To predict if a person is suffering from breast cancer or not.
+Here I have used 4 different Models to predict and also compared the accuracy